-The PGCE is a 37 week school-based course during which time you will work under the guidance of a mentor and receive weekly tutorials to review your progress and to set targets.
-There are three residentials (nine days overall) to attend and these are supplemented by a weekly programme on the University’s Virtual Learning Environment (VLE).
-You will be assigned a University tutor who will visit once per term to assess your progress and guide your development.
-You will be assessed against the Standards by both your mentor and your tutor and there are three assignments to complete.
+The PGCE is a 37-week school-based course during which time you will work under the guidance of a mentor and receive weekly tutorials to review your progress and to set targets.
+There are four residentials (nine days overall) to attend and these are supplemented by a weekly programme on the University’s Virtual Learning Environment (VLE).

 For teachers undertaking their first year of teaching we highly recommend your participation in our Ab Initio course as an addition to the PGCE.
 This will provide you with some basic knowledge and skills to start teaching.

 The normal start date is September.
 This has the advantage that the whole course can be completed within one academic year.

 You must be employed as a teacher in a preparatory independent school in England and be teaching the 3 core subjects (English, maths and science) at key stage 2 and a chosen subject at key stage 3 for a minimum of 50% of a full timetable.

 You will be expected to have the following qualifications: